Computer Security Software Buying Guide 2013

 In addition to the simplicity of having all the various pieces of security software integrated, for-pay products tend to have advanced features, such as parental controls, password safes, or file encryption, that aren't essential but can enhance the security of your PC.

 Using a combination of free apps (or a mix of free and commercial software) does have its perks however.
-The integrated suites can be vulnerable to viruses and attacks that can shut down all your computer’s defenses in one shot¬—something much more difficult to accomplish with separate security programs.
+The integrated suites can be vulnerable to viruses and attacks that can shut down all your computer’s defenses in one shot—something much more difficult to accomplish with separate security programs.

 Unfortunately some free programs will try to install unnecessary browser toolbars (which you can opt out of during installation), and many free versions of apps will repeatedly ask you to upgrade to the paid versions.

 Both Windows and OS X have built in parental control features, but they're very basic.
 The controls built into security suites tend to be much more robust and customizable.
 You can block certain programs from running during particular times of the day, or to run only for a set amount of time.
 You can also quickly block or unblock Web sites as the need arises in a much simpler fashion than the built-in features of your OS.
+Many security suites also monitor what children are doing on social networks and with whom they’re interacting.

 Rogue security applications masquerade as real virus or spyware-protection programs for the sole purpose of separating you from your money.
 At best, the programs do nothing; you simply lose however much money you paid for what is, essentially, worthless junk.
 At worst, these programs can track your keystrokes and steal your personal information from your PC.